Todd Wagner

 Todd R. Wagner (born August 2, 1960) is an American entrepreneur, co-founder of Broadcast.com and founder and CEO of a company called Charity Network which organizes regular fund raisings.
 He also co-owns 2929 Entertainment with Mark Cuban, along with other entertainment companies.

 Early life

 Wagner was born in Gary, Indiana.
-He attended Merrillville High School and then Indiana University, joining Kappa Sigma fraternity Beta Theta chapter.
+He attended Merrillville High School and then the Kelley School of Business at Indiana University Bloomington, joining Kappa Sigma fraternity Beta Theta chapter.

 He graduated from Indiana University in 1983.
-He earned a J.D. from University of Virginia, then moved to Dallas, Texas, where he became a licensed CPA.
+He earned a Juris Doctor from University of Virginia, then moved to Dallas, Texas, where he became a licensed CPA.
 He began a legal career with the national firms Akin, Gump, Strauss, Hauer & Feld and Hopkins & Sutter.

 Career

 Broadcast.com

 In 1995, Wagner launched AudioNet with Mark Cuban, a platform for broadcasting live sporting events and radio stations over the internet.
 As CEO, Wagner grew the company and expanded its services to include corporate events and business services.

 In 1998 Wagner and Cuban changed the name to Broadcast.com and took the company public in the midst of the dot-com boom.
 The Broadcast.com IPO set an opening-day record, with shares climbing 249% from an offering price of $18 to a closing price of $62.75.

 In 1999, Wagner and Cuban sold Broadcast.com to Yahoo! for $5.7 billion, making 300 employees millionaires (briefly, on paper) and Wagner and Cuban instant billionaires.
 Wagner continued to lead the division as Yahoo!
 Broadcast until May 2000, when he declined an offer to become Yahoo!'s Chief Operating Officer to focus on other interests.